Die You Zombie Bastards!

-Die You Zombie Bastards! is a 2005 American comedy horror film directed by Caleb Emerson, written by Emerson and Haig Demarjian, and starring Tim Gerstmar, Geoff Mosher, and Pippi Zornoza.
+Die You Zombie Bastards! is a 2005 American superhero comedy horror film directed by Caleb Emerson, written by Emerson and Haig Demarjian, and starring Tim Gerstmar, Geoff Mosher, and Pippi Zornoza.
 It is about a serial killer (Gerstmar) who must save his cannibal wife Violet (Zornoza) from zombies animated by Baron Nefarious (Mosher).

 Plot

 Serial killer Red Toole is married to Violet.
 After a night of killing innocent people, Red comes home to find that Violet has given him a gift: a superhero outfit made out of human skin.
 Red's joy is cut short when Baron Nefarious kidnaps Violet.
-Red puts on his superhero outfit and sets off to rescue his wife before she is turned into a mindless zombie.
+Red puts on his superhero outfit and sets off to rescue his wife, before she is turned into a mindless zombie.